benjmin-r/squeakyvessel.com/_posts/2015-09-09-1on1-structure.md

 happiness across the team, and event after quite some time now still prove very helpful in designing processes.

-Jason Evanish has an [exhaustive list of questions for 1on1s][101-questions] and popforms even [provides a service][1on1-q-newsletter] to deliver a set of matching inspirational questions to to your and your team member's mailbox at a specified interval.
+Jason Evanish has an [exhaustive list of questions for 1on1s][101-questions], so does [Lara Hogan][larahogan-twitter] who has a great list of [Questions for your first 1on1][larahogan-questions].
+Popforms even [provides a service][1on1-q-newsletter] to deliver a set of matching inspirational questions to to your and your team member's mailbox at a specified interval.

 <a name="listen"></a>